 Subject line: St. Louis tech start up pairs up with SIUE students

-Publication: Edwardsville Intelligencer
+Publication: Alestle

 Dear Mr. Smith,

-Four students in the SIUE public relations department have been hired by Bonfyre to create a real life campaign on campus to create awareness about the application.
+Four students in the SIUE public relations department have been “hired” by Bonfyre to create a public relations campaign to create awareness about the Bonfyre application.

-Bonfyre has provided the students with a rare opportunity to learn public relations before they have even received their diplomas.
+Bonfyre has provided the students with a real-world opportunity to learn public relations before they have even received their diplomas.

-The students will be hosting their kickoff event for their campaign on Nov.
-9, 2013.
-They will be introducing Bonfyre to students and faculty at the homecoming bonfire.
+The students will host their kick-off event for their campaign on Nov.
+9. They will introduce Bonfyre to students and faculty at the homecoming bonfire.

 I will follow up with another email next week to discuss your interest and answer any questions